 Where to Retire in Fort Collins and Home Prices

-Fort Collins has many options in retirement and active adult communities (see link at right).
-The Zillow Home Value Index for Fort Collins was $389,600 in early 2019.
+Fort Collins has many options in retirement and active adult communities (see link at left ).
+The Zillow Home Value Index for Fort Collins was $419,641 in early 2020.

 • Rocky Mountains and attendant recreational opportunities • Diverse community with young and old • Money Magazine’s #1 Small City in America • Many diverse housing opportunities for retirees • Fort Collins has 4,300 acres of green space, 25 miles of in-town trails, and 143 miles of bike lanes.